Series and integral representations of the Taylor coefficients of the Weierstrass sigma-function: Proof of main results (Theorem ):

-\begin{remark} The technical Lemma \ref{Identity101} is basically an alternative appropriate form of $e^{- z^2 + 2t z }$ which is the generating function of the Hermite polynomials $H_{n}(t)$.
-Indeed, using this and next splitting the obtained sum by collecting terms in $z^{2r}$ and those in $z^{2r+1}$ together with the transformations \cite[page 252]{Magnus}
+\begin{remark} The technical Lemma \ref{Identity101} is basically an alternative appropriate form of $e^{- z^2 + 2t z }$ which is the generating function for the Hermite polynomials $H_{n}(t)$.
+Indeed, splitting the obtained sum by collecting terms in $z^{2r}$ and those in $z^{2r+1}$ and then applying the transformations \cite[page 252]{Magnus}